Mind-Body Interventions

 Contraindications for Mind-Body Interventions

-3. Infectious Diseases: In cases of contagious illnesses, group sessions should be avoided to prevent the spread of infections.
+3. Infectious Diseases: In cases of illnesses, group sessions should be avoided to prevent the spread of infections.

 4. Physical Injuries: Severe physical injuries may require traditional medical treatment before incorporating mind-body practices.